akikuno/DAJIN2/README.md

 > In PCR amplicon sequencing, the % of reads might not match the actual allele proportions due to amplification bias.
 > Especially when large deletions are present, the deletion alleles might be significantly amplified, potentially not reflecting the actual allele proportions.

-### 5. read_summary.xlsx

-- read_summary.xlsx: Describes the number of reads and presence proportion for each allele.

 ## 📣Feedback and Support

 For questions, bug reports, or other forms of feedback, we'd love to hear from you!
-Please use [GitHub Issues](https://github.com/akikuno/DAJIN2/issues) for all reporting purposes.
+Please use [GitHub Issues](https://github.com/akikuno/DAJIN2/issues/new/choose) for all reporting purposes.

 Please refer to [CONTRIBUTING](https://github.com/akikuno/DAJIN2/blob/main/docs/CONTRIBUTING.md) for how to contribute and how to verify your contributions.